-- why a judge can appoint a lawyer for you;
+- why a justice can appoint a lawyer for you;

-- what you have to prove to the judge;
+- what you must prove to the justice;

-- when and how to ask the judge to appoint a lawyer for you;
+- when and how to ask the justice to appoint a lawyer for you;

 - how to prepare for court; and

 - what happens in court.

-Why can a judge appoint a lawyer for me?
+Why can a justice appoint a lawyer for me?